 A methodology; and

-A set of operational services,

-together with the inter-relationships among these three elements.
+A set of operational services and Functions, together with the inter-relationships among these three elements.

-Figure 1 – The PMRM Conceptual Model

-In Figure 1, we see that the core concern of privacy protection, is expressed by Stakeholders (including data subjects, policy makers, solution providers, etc.) who help, on the one hand, drive policies (which both reflect and influence actual regulation and lawmaking); and on the other hand, inform the use cases that are developed to address the specific architecture and solutions required by the Stakeholders in a particular domain.

-Legislation in its turn is a major influence on privacy controls – indeed, privacy controls are often expressed as policy objectives rather than as specific technology solutions – and these form the basis of the PMRM Services that are created to conform to those controls when implemented.

-The PMRM conceptual model is anchored in the principles of Service-Oriented Architecture (and particularly the principle of services operating across ownership boundaries).
-Given the general reliance by the privacy policy community on non-uniform definitions of so-called “Fair Information Practices/Principles” (FIPPs), a non-normative, working set of operational privacy definitions (see section 9.1) is used to provide a foundation for the Model.
+The PMRM, as a conceptual model, addresses all Stakeholder-generated requirements, and is anchored in the principles of Service-Oriented Architecture.
+It recognizes the value of services operating across departments, systems and Domain boundaries.
+Given the reliance by the privacy policy community (often because of regulatory mandates in different jurisdictions) on what on inconsistent, non-standardized definitions of fundamental Privacy Principles, the PMRM includes a non-normative, working set of operational privacy Principle definitions (see section 9.1).
+These definitions may be useful to provide insight into the Model.
 With their operational focus, these working definitions are not intended to supplant or to in any way suggest a bias for or against any specific policy or policy set.
-However, they may prove valuable as a tool to help deal with the inherent biases built into current terminology associated with privacy and to abstract their operational features.
+However, they may prove valuable as a tool to help deal with the inherent biases built into current terminology associated with privacy by abstracting specific operational features and assisting in their categorization.

+In Figure 1 below we see that the core concern of privacy protection and management, is expressed by Stakeholders (including data subjects, policy makers, solution providers, etc.) who help, on the one hand, drive policies (which both reflect and influence actual regulation and lawmaking), and on the other hand, inform the Use Cases that are developed to expose and document specific Privacy Control requirements and the Services and Functions necessary to implement them in Mechanisms.

+Figure 1 – The PMRM Model - Achieving Comprehensive Operational Privacy

-The PMRM methodology covers a series of tasks, outlined in the following sections of the document, concerned with:
+The PMRM, as a methodology covers a series of tasks, outlined in the following sections of the document, concerned with:

-defining and describing use-cases;
+defining and describing the scope of the Use Cases, either broad or narrow;

-identifying particular business domains and understanding the roles played by all Participants and systems within that domain in relation to privacy issues;
+identifying particular business domains and understanding the roles played by all Participants and systems within the Domains in relation to privacy policies;

-identifying the data flows and touch-points for all personal information within a privacy domain;
+identifying the data flows and touchpoints for all personal information within a Domain or Domains;

 specifying various privacy controls;

-mapping technical and process mechanisms to operational services;
+identifying the Domains through which PI flows and which require the implementation of Privacy Controls;

+mapping Domains to the Services and Functions and then to technical and procedural Mechanisms;

-performing risk and compliance assessments.
+performing risk and compliance assessments;

+documenting the PMA for future iterations of this application of the PMRM, for reuse in other applications of the PMRM, and, potentially, to inform a Privacy Architecture.

-The specification also defines a set of Services deemed necessary to implement the management and compliance of detailed privacy requirements within a particular use case.
-The Services are sets of functions which form an organizing foundation to facilitate the application of the model and to support the identification of the specific mechanisms which will be incorporated in the privacy management architecture appropriate for that use case.
-The set of operational services (Agreement, Usage, Validation Certification, Enforcement, Security, Interaction, and Access) is described in Section 4 below.
+The specification defines a set of Services and Functions deemed necessary to implement the management and compliance of detailed privacy policies and Privacy Controls within a particular use case.
+The Services are sets of functions, which form an organizing foundation to facilitate the application of the model and to support the identification of the specific mechanisms, which will implement them.
+They may optionally be incorporated in a broader Privacy Architecture.

+The set of operational Services (Agreement, Usage, Validation, Certification, Enforcement, Security, Interaction, and Access) is described in Section 4 below and in the Glossary in section 9.2.

-The core of the specification is expressed in two normative sections: the High Level Privacy Analysis and the Detailed Privacy Management Reference Model Description.
-The Detailed PMRM Description section is informed by the general findings associated with the High Level Analysis.
-However, it is much more detail-focused and requires development of a use case which clearly expresses the complete application and/or business environment within which personal information is collected, communicated, processed, stored, and disposed.
+The core of this specification is expressed in three major sections: Section 2, “Develop Use Case Description and High -Level Privacy Analysis,” Section 3, “Develop Detailed Privacy Analysis,” and Section 4, “Identify Services and Functions Necessary to Support Privacy Controls.”
+The detailed analysis is informed by the general findings associated with the High Level Analysis.
+However, it is much more granular and requires documentation and development of a use case which clearly expresses the complete application and/or business environment within which personal information is collected, stored, used, shared, transmitted, transferred across-borders, retained or disposed.